 This doesn’t mean we can’t go off-route if the client demands it.
 Flexibility is also one of our main tools, and we are adaptable, but we always explain to clients that if our trip has a series of stops, it is because it has been proven that following this route is the best solution.

-At Z1, we offer workshops where we explain our process.
-The blockframes phase is usually a revelation among the attendees, mostly product designers, because they identify it as the phase they need so badly as a starting point.
+When we offer workshops where we explain our process, the blockframes phase is usually a revelation among the attendees, mostly product designers.
+They suddenly identify it as the phase they need so badly as a starting point.
 We also advise them about how blockframes allow us to organize our week and clearly see what we have time to do every day.
 In addition, anyone joining the project, be it a product manager, developer, or content designer, will know exactly what has been done and what still needs to be done without anyone having to explain it to them.

 In conclusion, the blockframes phase is ideal for gathering the input on requirements we need from the clients and validating what we will work on.
 It’s also an effective way of avoiding going out of scope and having to iterate when we are at higher fidelity phases, which will suppose more effort.